 BCash scales on a new chain.
-It is a hard fork created by Roger Ver, Bitmain and a few others.
-As Jimmy Song has put it so eloquently in the video below, BCH is private fiat money (not to be confused with government fiat money or legal tender). . . a private centrally promoted and controlled money created in the Keynesian tradition . . . or to borrow a phrase from Milton Friedman, BCash is a Pseudo Bitcoin Standard. . . representing Roger Ver’s static vision of what bitcoin should be.
+It is a hard fork created by Roger Ver, Bitmain, and a few others.
+As Jimmy Song has put it so eloquently in the video below, BCH is private fiat money (not to be confused with government fiat money or legal tender) that is a private centrally promoted and controlled money created in the Keynesian tradition.
+To borrow a phrase from Milton Friedman, BCash is a Pseudo Bitcoin Standard, representing Roger Ver’s static vision of what bitcoin should be.

 It should be noted Roger Ver strongly objects to Jimmy Song’s use of the term “fiat” applied to BCash.
-Yet fiat money means money by decree . . . and that decree may be by governments and/or private interests. . . and that decree has ranged from gold, silver, paper and most recently thousands of alts and ICO’s, including BCash.
-By the same token Roger Ver loudly cries that he is being “censored” on a bitcoin private website. . . having no problem applying the word “censorship” to the private sector [more accurately known as shunning] when it suits his purposes.
+Yet fiat money means money by decree.
+That decree may be by governments and/or private interests.
+That decree has ranged from gold, silver, paper, and most recently thousands of alts and ICO’s, including BCash.
+By the same token, Roger Ver loudly cries that he is being “censored” on a bitcoin private website having no problem applying the word “censorship” to the private sector [more accurately known as shunning] when it suits his purposes.

 The Case for a 100 Percent Gold Dollar | Murray N. Rothbard